actionml/harness/commands.md

  - `harness stop` gracefully stops harness and all engines.
  - `harness add -c <some-engine.json>` creates and starts an instance of the template defined in `some-engine.json`, which is a path to the template specific parameters file.
 An error message is displayed if the engine is already defined or if the json is invalid.
  - &dagger;`harness update [-c <some-engine.json> | <some-resource-id] [-d | --data-delete] [-f | --force]` stops the engine, modifies the parameters and restarts the engine.
 If the engine is not defined a warning will be displayed that the engine is new and it will function just as `harness engine <some-engine.json> new` there will be an error if a .
 If `-d` is set this removes the dataset and model for the engine so it will treat all new data as if it were the first received.
 You will be prompted to delete mirrored data unless `-f` is supplied (see engine config for more about mirroring).
 This command will reset the engine to ground original state with the `-d` if there are no changes to the parameters in the json file.
- - `harness delete [-c <some-engine.json> | <some-resource-id]` The engine and all accumulated data will be deleted and the engine stopped.
+ - `harness delete <some-resource-id>` The engine and all accumulated data will be deleted and the engine stopped.
 No persistent record of the engine will remain.
- - &dagger;`harness import [-c <some-engine.json> | <some-resource-id] [<some-directory>]` This is typically used to replay previously mirrored events or bootstrap events created from application logs.
+ - &dagger;`harness import <some-resource-id> [<some-directory>]` This is typically used to replay previously mirrored events or bootstrap events created from application logs.
 It sends the files in the directory to the `/engine/resourse-id/events` input endpoint as if POSTing them with the SDK.
 If `<some-directory>` is omitted harness will attempt to use the mirrored events if defined in the engine config json.
  - &dagger;`harness train [-c <some-engine.json> | <some-resource-id]` in the Lambda model this trains the algorithm on all previously accumulated data.
  - `harness status [[-c <some-engine.json> | <some-resource-id]]` prints a status message for harness or for the engine specified.
  - &dagger;`harness list engines` lists engines and stats about them